 With its the tremendous success, the Toronto support group became PHA Canada’s first official chapter.
 Aside from providing support to each other, the Toronto Chapter plans to educate and fundraise to expand awareness of the disease to the public and healthcare professionals.

 PHA Canada Mission

-To empower the Canadian pulmonary hypertension community through awareness, advocacy, education, research and patient support.
+To empower the Canadian pulmonary hypertension community through support, education, advocacy, awareness, and research.

 Loretta is a co-leader/co-founder of the Toronto Chapter.
 She was diagnosed with PH in August 2006, after experiencing severe shortness of breath, chest pains and fatigue.
 She is constantly reminded that she has PH, as it affects every aspect of her life.
 With the help of her family, friends, and especially the support group, she has a more positive outlook and is motivated to improve her quality of life.
 Loretta continues to try to lead a normal life as much as possible by living in the moment.
 She is so glad to have met the people who understand and can relate to her situation.
 She hopes that the support group will benefit others the way it has for her and continues to help spread awareness for this terrible disease.
 Loretta manages the Toronto PH support group and all the social media contents.
 She can be reached at loretta[at]phatoronto.ca.